 - alcune settimane fa (a few weeks ago) and so on.

-Future tenses refer to actions that will take place in the future.
+Future tenses refer to events that will take place in the future.
 We often use marker words such as domani (tomorrow), la prossima settimana (next week), in futuro (in the future) and so on.

 The subjunctive mood is used in both independent and dependent clauses.

-Subjunctive Mood and Consecution Temporum
+Subjunctive Mood and Consecutio Temporum

 - L’obiettivo è cucinare una buona pizza (The aim is to cook a tasty pizza)